myhometech/MyHome/docs/auth/google.md

    - Cookie configuration problems (domain/path/sameSite)
    - User manually modified the callback URL
    - Potential CSRF attack attempt

+### Validation Checklist (AUTH-323)

+For each environment, verify:

+- [ ] `APP_ORIGIN` environment variable matches the matrix
+- [ ] Google Console **Authorized JavaScript Origins** contains only the matrix entry for that environment
+- [ ] Google Console **Authorized Redirect URIs** contains only the matrix callback URL for that environment
+- [ ] No trailing slashes on any entries
+- [ ] All legacy/extra entries removed from Google Console

 ### Debug Information: